pedsmoreira/battlecry/README.md

 ## Downloading generators

-By default Samba looks for a GitHub repository to download.
-If you want to use another service provider, please check the [download-git-repo examples](https://github.com/flipxfx/download-git-repo#examples)
+You may not have to write all your generators yourself.
+Samba comes with a handy tool for downloading generators from GitHub.

 ```
 sb download generator owner/path
 ```

+If you want to a service provider other then GitHub, please check the [download-git-repo examples](https://github.com/flipxfx/download-git-repo#examples)

+### Selecting directory to download from

 Samba looks for a `samba/` folder in the repository root.
 If none is found it defaults to the repository root.
 You may also set a custom directory to start Samba's search with `--dir`.